The Love of an Italian Greyhound: My Experience of Love and Loss

 Italian Greyhounds have few health problems, but to love one is to be ever watchful for the opportunity to break the tiny bones of those long, slender legs.
 It is a fear that everyone lives with if an Italian Greyhound shares your home.
 Luna and I have been lucky.
 We have survived 10 years of a very active life without a broken bone.

 In fact, Luna had never had an injury until very recently when she turned too quickly and banged her muzzle on the door frame.
 A large hematoma quickly appeared on the bony structure beneath her eye.
 I expected it would resolve on its own with time.
 But no, that wasn't the case for Luna.
 Her boo-boo turned into a raging carinal abscess and required the extraction of most of her teeth.

 I found myself worrying with the same intensity that my mom must have felt when I wasn't well.
 I was reminded of my mom’s love for her children—and for a moment, I understand the depth of that love.
 And, I think my mother’s wish has come true.

 Learning the Lesson of Unconditional Love

-When Luna, the Italian Greyhound came to live with me, I did not know or understand that ten years later we would have such an undeniable bond of co-existence.
+When Luna came to live with me, I did not know or understand that 10 years later we would have such an undeniable bond of co-existence.
 There were lessons I had missed in life when I chose not to have children.
 Luna has taught me the meaning of unconditional love and she has shown me that love does conquer.
 She has taught me to be patient and forgiving and when I look at her cloudy eyes and touch those soft white hairs that once were blue, I am moved beyond words.
 Time passes and life changes but where there is love, all is possible.

 © 2013 Linda Crist